lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

    derived from the seed.

-3. The both format contains both the seed and expanded key, allowing for validation that the expanded key was correctly derived from the seed.
+3. The both format contains both the seed and expanded key, allowing for for interoperability, some that may want to use and retain the seed, others that may only support expanded keys.

 When encoding an ML-DSA private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED